All Episodes

 Which was a long and expensive fight, I assure you.

-Yeah, but uh it's amazing, you got 'em.
+Yeah, but it's amazing you got them.

-But I mean, I have to be honest, from a custodial father's standpoint, I kind of like that the government is trying to replace women because the women no, well, no, no, listen.
+But, I mean, I have to be honest, from a custodial father's standpoint, I kind of like that the government is trying to replace women because the women, no, well, no, now listen, because the women are much more organized than this, and they will fight this.

-You like the government's trying to replace the women because then the women, I mean, come on now, the women are much more organized, and they will organize a fight against this, and we can jump on the coattail and ride that right in.
+The women are much more organized, and they will organize a fight against this, and we can jump on the coattail and ride that right in.

-I uh really appreciate it.
+I really appreciate it.

-They're gonna pull everything, including the Murphabill.
+They're going to pull everything, including the Murtha bill.

 But the press is spinning for them.

-The drive-by's are spinning for them.
+The drive-bys are spinning for them.

 I will tell you the truth about it when we come back.